danwing/cidfi/draft-wing-cidfi.md

 : CIDFI can operate over IPv4, IPv6, IPv4/IPv4 translation (NAT), and IPv6/IPv4
 translation (NAT64).

+Fast Path Forwarding Support:
+: For some differentiated services (e.g., capacity awareness), CIDFI does not require specific processing by on-path network devices.
+For others, once a state is programmed (CIDs, for example) no other forwarding constraint is required at CNEs.

+Single Encryption and No Nested Congestion Control:
+: CIDFI does not require any tunneling mechanism or any overhead of multi-layer encryption schemes that would impact CNEs processing.
+CIDFI uses the base connection to convey specific signals.
+Unlike tunneling mechanisms, CIDFI does not suffer from nested congestion control.

 # Network Configuration to Support CIDFI